sge-network/sge/docs/specs/Bet/06_Messages.md

 - There is no matching bet for the bettor address
 - Bet is canceled
 - Bet is already settled
-- Corresponding sport-event not found
+- Corresponding market not found
-- Result of corresponding sport-event is not declared
+- Result of corresponding market is not declared
 - There is an error in SR module functions

 ### **Settlement failure treatment**

-- If corresponding sport-event is aborted or canceled, the bet will be updated in the module state as below:
+- If corresponding market is aborted or canceled, the bet will be updated in the module state as below:

     ```go
     bet.Result = types.Bet_RESULT_ABORTED
     bet.Status = types.Bet_STATUS_SETTLED
     ```

-- Resolve the bet result based on the sport-event result, and update field `Result` to indicate won or lost, and field `Status` to indicate result is declared.
+- Resolve the bet result based on the market result, and update field `Result` to indicate won or lost, and field `Status` to indicate result is declared.
 - Call `Order Book module` to unlock fund and payout user based on the bet's result, and update the bet's `Status` field to indicate it is settled.
 - Store the updated bet in the module state.